andrewheiss/why-donors-donate/analysis/survey/experiment.md

     - Atheist (do not believe in God)
     - Other: _________

 *Q5.11*: Here is a 7-point scale of your prosocial views.
-The scale is arranged from equality (left) to altruism (right).
+The scale is arranged from equality (1) to altruism (7).
 Where would you place yourself on this scale?

 :   Single answer